The Best of Connie Smith Volume II

-The Best of Connie Smith Volume II is a compilation album by American country singer Connie Smith.
-It was released in March 1970 via RCA Victor and contained ten tracks.
-It was the second "Best Of" compilation released by the RCA Victor label that featured Smith's musical output.
-The disc compiled Smith's most popular singles between 1967 and 1969.
+The Best of Connie Smith Volume II is a compilation album by American country singer Connie Smith, released in March 1970 by RCA Victor, her second "Best Of" compilation.
+The album compiled Smith's most popular singles between 1967 and 1969.
 The album reached the top 30 of the American country albums chart following its release.
 Also included was two new recordings.
 Of these new recordings, one was released as a single in 1969.
 Titled "You and Your Sweet Love", it reached the top ten of the country singles chart.

 Background and content

-Connie Smith had been recording for the RCA Victor label since 1964 and reached the number one spot on the country chart with her debut single, "Once a Day".
+Connie Smith had been recording for RCA Victor since 1964 and reached the number one spot on the country chart with her debut single, "Once a Day".
 The song launched a series of uninterrupted top ten and top 20 country singles through the decade.
 Smith's label released her first compilation in 1967 titled The Best of Connie Smith.
 With more top ten and 20 singles through 1969 the label would compile a second compilation in 1970 titled The Best of Connie Smith, Volume II.
 The album consisted of ten tracks, five of which had been top ten or top 20 country singles on the American country chart: "Baby's Back Again" (1967), "Burning a Hole in My Mind" (1968), "Run Away Little Tears" (1968), "Cry, Cry, Cry" (1968) and "Ribbon of Darkness" (1969).

 The album also contained four songs originally included on Smith's studio albums from the 1960s.
 "Don't Feel Sorry for Me" first appeared on her 1967 album I Love Charley Brown.
 "Seattle" was pulled from Smith's 1969 disc Connie's Country, while "How Great Thou Art" was pulled from her second 1969 album titled Back in Baby's Arms.
-These songs were originally recorded between 1967 and 1969 at RCA Victor Studios located in Nashville, Tennessee.
+These tracks were originally recorded between 1967 and 1969 at RCA Victor Studios located in Nashville, Tennessee.
 These sessions were produced by Bob Ferguson.
 "Only for Me" was a track not previously issued on an album, along with "You and Your Sweet Love".